-Arriving in Victoria Falls you are free to participate in the optional activities of your choosing.
+Arriving in Victoria Falls we are treated to a traditional Zimbabwean meal prepared by a local cooperative of women from a nearby township.
+This afternoon you are free to participate in the optional activities of your choosing.
 Be sure to visit the mighty Victoria Falls - one of the natural wonders of the world, known as 'the Smoke that Thunders'.

 Two days to pack in optional adventure activities galore and explore Victoria Falls.

 Don't miss a visit to Victoria Falls to marvel at the world's largest sheet of falling water.
 Take a zip-line ride or go gorge swinging in Batoka Gorge, go canoeing or game viewing, or take a sunset cruise on the Zambezi River.